ROIGCP/BigTable/README.md

-# Welcome to Useful Cloud Bigtable Information
+# Welcome to Cloud Bigtable Useful Information and Samples

 This repo has some basics on Cloud Bigtable\